ABC News (Australia)

-Justin Stevens was appointed director of the division on 31 March 2022.
+Justin Stevens was appointed director of the division on 4 April 2022.

 History

-From its inception in 1932, ABC radio sourced its news from many sources, including cable news from London, its own bureaus in Europe, the Middle East, Greece and the Asia-Pacific, and in a fashion similar to commercial radio stations from local newspapers around Australia.
+ABC News, from its inception in 1932, with ABC radio sourced its news from multiple sources, including cable news from London, its own bureaus in Europe, the Middle East, Greece and the Asia-Pacific, and in a fashion similar to commercial radio stations from local newspapers around Australia.

 Censorship was rife during the war, particularly after the U.S. entered the conflict on 7 December 1941.
 After General Douglas MacArthur set up his headquarters in Australia, he wielded enormous power, including on matters of censorship.
-Inter alia, he declared that every Australian radio station would only broadcast three news bulletins per day and that these would be simultaneous on all stations (ABC and commercial) at 7.45 am, midday and 7.00 pm.
+Inter alia, he declared that every Australian radio station would only broadcast three news bulletins per day and that these would be simultaneous on all stations (ABC and commercial) at 7.45 a.m., midday, and 7.00 p.m.
 Weather forecasts were banned because it was felt that these may assist the enemy.

-The 7.45 am bulletin was the only one that did not commence on the hour or the half-hour.
-Incredibly, this 7.45 bulletin continued to be heard on ABC Local Radio stations until as late as 19 September 2020.
-Therefore, it would not be unreasonable to suggest that the effects of war-time censorship were still felt in Australia until 2020.
+The 7:45 a.m. bulletin was the only one that did not commence on the hour or the half-hour.
+It was placed at this timeslot as initially the ABC sourced its news from newspapers in a deal which required that news would not be broadcast earlier, to ensure newspapers sales were not effected.
+This bulletin continued at this time on ABC Local Radio stations until 19 September 2020, before being cancelled to save costs.

-Notices were issued banning radio stations from broadcasting some major wartime events, but as the federal government didn't have the same power over the printed press as it did over radio, newspapers usually reported events that radio was not permitted to mention.
+Notices were issued banning radio stations from broadcasting some major wartime events, but as the federal government did not have the same power over the printed press as it did over the radio, newspapers usually reported events that radio was not permitted to mention.

 The ABC launched its first independent news bulletin on 1 June 1947 after years of negotiations with the Australian Government.

 The Australian Broadcasting Corporation Act 1983 mandates that the ABC "shall develop and maintain an independent service for the broadcasting of news and information" both within Australia on a daily basis, and also to countries outside Australia.